 Keep your website constantly available by heading off any potential problem.
 In this report, you will find out about some useful tools that will keep your eCommerce presence working successfully.

-- Paessler Internet Monitoring Software with PRTG (FREE TRIAL) On-premises performance monitoring that integrates with network monitoring.
+- Paessler Internet Monitoring Software with PRTG EDITOR’S CHOICE On-premises performance monitoring that integrates with network monitoring.
 Included here for those who don’t want a Cloud-based monitor.

 - SolarWinds Pingdom (FREE TRIAL) A cloud-based tool that checks your website’s availability from more than 60 locations.